sathishmepco/Java-Interview-Programs/README.md

 17. Write a java program to Check if a Given number is Perfect Number. [[Solution]](InterviewPrograms/src/com/java/numbers/PerfectNumber.java)

 # String Based Programs
-1. Write a java program to check the given String is Palindrome or not.
+1. Write a java program to check Given String is Palindrome or NOT. [[Solution]](InterviewPrograms/src/com/java/strings/Palindrome.java)
 2. How to Swap two Strings without using third (temporary) variable?
 3. Write a java program to reverse a String without using in-build function.
 4. Write a java program to count the number of words in a given String.
 5. Write a java program to remove all White Spaces in the given String.
 6. Check Given String is Rotation of Another String. [[Solution]](InterviewPrograms/src/com/java/strings/StringRotationOfAnother.java)
 7. Write a Java Program to check two strings are Anagram to each other or NOT. [[Solution]](InterviewPrograms/src/com/java/strings/Anagram.java)
-8. Write a java program to check Given String is Palindrome or NOT. [[Solution]](InterviewPrograms/src/com/java/strings/Palindrome.java)

 # Sorting
 1. Bubble Sort <a href="InterviewPrograms/src/com/algorithm/sorting/BubbleSort.java" target="_blank"> [Solution] </a>